learning-paths/pathway-clojure/README.md

 ```[8 13 3 0 34 89]```

-Clojure also has an associative data structure, similar to a javascript object or python dictionary, called a clojure map or hashmap:
+Clojure also has an associative data structure, similar to a javascript object or python dictionary, called a clojure map, or hashmap to be precise:

 ```
 {:a 1